 - Encourage and support the relationship between the Host Family and placing parent

 A Family Coach is a unique and rewarding experience.
 If you are interested in supporting Host Families, monitoring child safety, providing families in crisis with needed resources, and helping to encourage the relationship between the placing family and the host family, contact us for an informational meeting to learn how you can become a certified Safe Families Family Coach volunteer.

 Host Families are well trained, background checked families who open up their home on a temporary basis to provide a safe place and loving atmosphere to children in crisis.
 Respite Hosts are also needed to step in to give a Host Family a break so they can run errands, shop, take a break, or go on vacation.
 You can specify preferred ages and genders, as well as the number of children you can accommodate.

-Family Friends support parents in need by befriending, coaching, and offering moral support until their situation has begun to stabilize, helping them improve their parenting and home environment.
-Safe Families staff will connect you with an at-risk family that would benefit from a healthy support system and mentoring friendship.
+Family Friends support parents in need by offering what you have to provide moral and/or tangible support until their situation has begun to stabilize, helping them improve their parenting and home environment.
+Some examples of the activity of a Family Friend are prayer, transportation, coffee dates, provide meals, babysitting, encouragement, helping with groceries, rent, utility bills, offering a special skill like plumbing or carpentry, and walking alongside them during the crisis.
+IdaHope/Safe Families staff will connect you with an at-risk family that would benefit from a healthy support system and mentoring friendship.

 OTHER WAYS TO HELP

 There are so many other ways you can help out.
 Just give us a call and we’ll help to match our needs with your areas of gifting.